‘Go ahead. She’s in the garden…’

-Jayler and Tess are just arriving after first checking out the South Beach.
-Spotting sight of Taïga, he lets go of Tess’ hand and throws his beach towel into her arms.
+Jayler and Tess are just arriving after first having checked out South Beach.
+Spotting Taïga, he lets go of Tess’ hand and throws his beach towel into her arms.
 Showing off, he sprints towards the pool, and dives into the water.

 He emerges, shaking water from his long hair.
-Surreptitiously he checks if Taïga saw him, but she’s deep in conversation with Rowan… And Loki.
+Surreptitiously he checks if Taïga saw him, but she’s deep in conversation with her brother.
+And Loki.

 But nobody is asking him.